helloSystem/KWin/README.md

 * Snapping windows to screen edges does not work.
 It is unclear why.
 * The highlight symbol that should appear when one is moving the mouse at the upper-left edge of the screen is missing.
 It still needs to be bundled.
+* Seemingly this breaks entering text into the search box in helloSystem Menu

 ## Next steps